What we know about Kam McLeod and Bryer Schmegelsky, targets of national manhunt | CBC News

 They are from Port Alberni on Vancouver Island and have been friends since elementary school.
 Both worked at a local Walmart.

+The RCMP released photos of the two fugitives taken in the last few days in northern Saskatchewan.
+In them, McLeod is wearing a T-shirt with a cartoon image and the caption "A wild Cathulhu appears."

-Branden McHale, a friend of McLeod's, described him as a big gaming nerd and happy person.
+Branden McHale, a friend of McLeod's, described him as a big gaming nerd and a happy person.

 "He didn't have a lot of friends, but he was really funny," said McHale.